 Generally a Raspberry Pi will be sufficient for most personal projects.

-I would recommend buying a Rpi3 and onwards as it’s possible to buy one of these boards at the same price as older generations at a cost of around $40 each.
+I would recommend buying a Rpi3 (Amazon) and onwards as it’s possible to buy one of these boards at the same price as older generations at a cost of around $40 each.

 These Raspberry Pi 3 (and above) boards have also undergone many hardware improvements since the first generation Rpi so there’s really no use for these older SBC’s (unless you acquire one for free of course!).